Learn the basics with a private lesson

 Loading...

-The double bounce rule states that the ball must bounce twice after a serve (once on each side) before either team can volley it (i.e. hit the ball out of the air).
+The two-bounce rule states that the ball must bounce twice (once on each side) before either team can volley it (i.e. hit the ball out of the air).

 This means the receiving team must let the ball bounce before returning it after a serve.
 Likewise, the serving team must also allow it to bounce before returning the opposing team’s first shot.